Metadata

 What is metadata?

-Metadata is Info that relates to or is superior to other data.
-There are different standards for metadata.
-These include, for example: XMP , Exif and IPTC .
+Metadata is Info that refers to or superordinates other data.
+There are various standards for metadata.
+These include, for example, XMP , Exif , and IPTC .

 Different uses of the term “metadata”

-The users of a Digital Asset Management system refer to the Info that they write to the database about an image, for example, as metadata.
-This data serves as a description of the asset (e.g. image, PDF, document), e.g. title, name, keywords, categories, geodata, etc.
+Users of a Digital Asset Management system refer to the Info they add to the database, for example, about an image, as metadata.
+This data serves as a description of the asset (e.g., image, PDF, document), such as title, name, keywords, categories, geodata, etc.

 Application examples

-Meta info is often used with digital images.
-In this way, for example, the photographer of the image can be saved directly in the meta info .
+Metainfois often used with digital images.
+This allows, for example, the photographer of the image to be stored directly in the metainfo.

-Another use case could be the direct transfer of meta info into an image database .
-This means that the meta info is read out when the image is uploaded (metadata mapping) and stored in the database.
+Another use case could be the direct transfer of metadata info an image database .
+This means that the metadata info read when the image is uploaded (metadata mapping) and stored in the database.
 This eliminates the need for manual entry.

-Metadata can be embedded into a resource (e.g. HTML tags in a web page or metadata tags in digital images) or it can be collected separately.
-This is the case, for example, if the objects described are non-digital resources.
+Metadata can be embedded in a resource (e.g., HTML tags in a web page or metadata tags in digital images) or it can be recorded separately.
+This is the case, for example, when the objects being described are non-digital resources.
 In principle, the data can be kept separate for use in different applications.

-In the context of databases, metadata has become established as machine-readable descriptions of resources.
+In the context of databases, metadata has established itself as machine-readable descriptions of resources.
 Different formats and standards are used for different resources.
-The following api provide an overview of the use of metadata, particularly in the area of cultural heritage.
+The followingapiprovide an overview of the use of metadata, particularly in the field of cultural heritage.

 Classes and schemas of metadata

-There are basically three classes of metadata: technical, descriptive and administrative metadata.
-Nevertheless, a distinction is also made between the requirements for the application and a distinction is made between capture format, storage format and exchange format.
+Fundamentally, three classes of metadata are distinguished: technical, descriptive, and administrative metadata.
+However, a distinction is also made between application requirements, distinguishing between capture format, storage format, and exchange format.